xrdocs/telemetry/_tutorials/2017-05-05-mdt-with-grpc-transport-tricks.md

 See that "src 172.30.8.53" ?
 That's the source address that gRPC will use when sending MDT traffic in dial-out mode.

-Note that you can use any operational interface for the update-source, including Loopbacks.
+Note that you can use any operational interface for the update-source, with the exception of dot1q-tagged VLAN sub-interfaces (as of IOS XR 6.2).
 If you've used update-source in other contexts (e.g. BGP neighbors configs), then you know that using a Loopback address is typically preferred since Loopbacks never goes down.
 Just make sure that the Loopback you specify is return-path-routable from your collector!

 And speaking of Loopbacks...